boazbk/tcs/lec_02_representation.md

 When discussing computation, it is important to separate the question of  __what__ is the task we need to perform (i.e., the _specification_) from the question of __how__ we achieve this task (i.e., the _implementation_).
 For example, as we've seen, there is more than one way to achieve the computational task of computing the product of two integers.

-In this lecture we  focus on the **what** part, namely defining  computational tasks.
+In this chapter we  focus on the **what** part, namely defining  computational tasks.
 For starters, we need to define the inputs and outputs.
 A priori this seems nontrivial, since computation today is applied to a huge variety  of objects.
 We do not compute  merely on numbers, but also on texts, images, videos, connection graphs of social networks, MRI scans, gene data, and even other programs.